Barry Coxon: Professional career

 Shortly thereafter, he returned to Australia.
 In late September he played the Victorian Open.
 He recorded "a brilliant display" of golf, shooting three-under on each nine, for a 67 (−6).
 He held a three-shot lead over amateur Eric Wishart.
 However, he did not open well during the second round.
 He shot a 39 during the second round's front nine and ended up "fading" to a 75 (+2).
 He fell into a tie for the lead with Alan Murray.
-He shot even-par for the remainder of he tournament to finish solo second, four behind champion Frank Phillips.
+He shot even-par for the remainder of the tournament to finish solo second, four behind champion Frank Phillips.
 The following month, in October, he played the Adelaide Advertiser Tournament.
 Coxon took the first round lead with Brian Crafter after a 69.
 He eventually finished in a tie for ninth.
 A few days later he played the Rosenthal Riverland $1500 tournament, again in Adelaide.
 He opened with a 67 to tie a number of players for the lead.
 He then shot a 69 in the second round, including a birdie on the last hole, to tie Ted Ball for the win.
 In November he opened well at the Australian PGA Championship.
 In the first round he shot a 71 (−1) to position himself in a tie for third.
 However, he shot over-par in each round for the remainder of the tournament and finished in a tie for 13th.
 In late November he played the New Zealand Wills Masters at Russley Golf Course.
 After two rounds he was at 139 (−7) to put him in a tie for fourth place, six back of leader Tim Woolbank.
 In rounds three and four he again shot consecutive rounds of 69 and 70.
 He finished in solo third place at 278 (−14), three back of co-champions Woolbank and Peter Thomson.
 A few weeks later he recorded a tie for fifth at the Metalcraft Tournament in New Zealand.
 Encouraged by his recent good play, Coxon stated that he might try out for the PGA Tour the following year at 1967 PGA Tour Qualifying School.